 KGHM owns two copper smelter/refineries: Głogów and Legnica, as well as the Cedynia wire rod plant.
 They are all located in Poland, in the Lower-Silesia region.

 Production in KGHM’s smelters in Poland mainly relies on extraction from the company's copper ore deposits and associated copper concentrate production on-site.
-KGHM's processing strategy is based on maintaining production at the level of around 500 thousand tonnes of electrolytic copper with a simultaneous increase in mining efficiency in all the mines in the world.
+KGHM's processing strategy calls for production of about 600,000 tons of electrolytic copper with a simultaneous increase in mining efficiency in all the mines in the world.
 The company plans to boost the recovery of elements from copper production and continuously improve metallurgical technologies.